 Equipment Needed

 Any spiralizer will do the trick but I cannot say enough good things about the Kitchenaid Spiralizer attachment.
-It is kind of pricey, but after years of using the plastic crank versions I will never go back.
+It is kind of pricey, but after years of using the plastic crank versions, I will never go back.
 If you have a Kitchenaid mixer I would highly recommend this option for anyone on the fence.

 Storing This Recipe

 This soup can be stored safely for at least 5 days in the fridge in an airtight container.
+If using cassava noodles, store the cooked noodles separately as they will get soggy if stored in the soup.

-This recipe is also freezer friendly.
+This recipe is also freezer-friendly.
 Freeze in an airtight container for up to 1 month.
 Just pull and thaw in the fridge.
 The veggies tend to get a little softer with the freezing and thawing process but it is still quite tasty!

 Related Recipes